-Berland has served as Visiting Professor, Centre for Human Animal Studies, Edge Hill University, UK; Research Fellow, Media and Communications, Goldsmiths, University of London; Visiting Scholar, Tisch School of the Arts, NYU; Visiting Associate Professor, Centre for Education, Culture and Identity, University of British Columbia; Inaugural Visiting Scholar, Centre for Cultural and Media Policy, Griffith and Queensland University, Brisbane; Visiting Associate Professor, Media Studies, Edith Cowan University, Perth, Australia; and Writer in Residence, Leighton Colony, Banff Centre for Fine Arts.
+Berland has worked as Visiting Professor, Centre for Human Animal Studies, Edge Hill University, UK; Research Fellow, Media and Communications, Goldsmiths, University of London; Visiting Scholar, Tisch School of the Arts, NYU; Visiting Associate Professor, Centre for Education, Culture and Identity, University of British Columbia; Inaugural Visiting Scholar, Centre for Cultural and Media Policy, Griffith and Queensland University, Brisbane; Visiting Associate Professor, Media Studies, Edith Cowan University, Perth, Australia; and Writer in Residence, Leighton Colony, Banff Centre for Fine Arts.

-Berland has served the academic community as VP of the Canadian Association of Learned Journals, senior scholar with the Robarts Centre for Canadian Studies, occasional board member for the International Society for the Study of Popular Music (IASPM) and the Association of Cultural Studies (ACS), and as Communications Officer of the York University Faculty Association.
-She is active on social media through digitalanimalities.org; TAB: Take Academia Back!
-(FB), and other sites.
+Berland has served as VP of the Canadian Association of Learned Journals, senior associate faculty with the Robarts Centre for Canadian Studies, occasional board member for the International Society for the Study of Popular Music (IASPM) and the Association of Cultural Studies (ACS), and Communications Officer of the York University Faculty Association.
+She is a founding member of the YUFA Climate Emergency Committee (YCEC) and co-chair of the YCEC Curriculum Committee.

-Berland’s latest publication addresses the role of robotic pets in mediating the world of childhood and the spaces of social media; “Playing with Pets, Playing with Machines, Playing with Futures” is forthcoming in Children, Youth and Social Media.
-Vernon Press.
+Berland’s work has been read and cited in numerous countries and languages.
+For more about her published research, see this website and https://yorku.academia.edu/JodyBerland for access to published research and reviews of her books.
+Her latest publication addresses the role of robotic pets in mediating the world of childhood and the spaces of social media; “Playing with Pets, Playing with Machines, Playing with Futures” is forthcoming in Children, Youth and Social Media, edited by Stephen Gennaro and Blair Miller, with Vernon Press.